Irreversible entropy production, from quantum to classical: Applications

 \subsection{Squeezed baths}

-The most striking feature about the laws of thermodynamics is how they combine simplicity and breadth.
-Most systems in Nature, however, are not thermodynamical.
-Thus, one cannot expect them to enjoy any such simple set of rules.
-Notwithstanding, it is reasonable to ask whether there exists systems that are ``\emph{beyond thermal}'', but still enjoy simple thermodynamic laws.
-This question acquires particular relevance in the quantum realm due to the growing drive towards combining classical and quantum resources.
-In this section we discuss one such instance.
-Namely, that of squeezed reservoirs.
+In this section we discuss the thermodynamics of squeezed reservoirs.
 These types of baths can be used, for instance, as a resource to operate heat engines above Carnot efficiency, as discussed theoretically in Ref.~\cite{Ronagel2014,Abah2014} and implemented experimentally in Ref.~\cite{Klaers2017a}.
-Here we shall focus on how to formulate the entropy production for a system interacting with a squeezed bath, as first put forth in~\cite{Manzano2016}.
+Here we focus on how to formulate the entropy production for this problem, as first put forth in~\cite{Manzano2016}.

 We begin by briefly reviewing the basics of squeezing.
 Consider a single bosonic mode $b$ with Hamiltonian $H = \Omega (b^\dagger b+{1}/{2})$.
 We say $b$ is prepared in a \emph{squeezed thermal state} when its density matrix has the form